TanStack/table/README.md

 ## Summary

 TanStack Table is a **headless** table library, which means it does not ship with components, markup or styles.
-This meand that you have **full controll** over markup and styles (CSS, CSS-in-JS, UI Component Libraries, etc) and this is also what gives it its portable nature.
+This means that you have **full control** over markup and styles (CSS, CSS-in-JS, UI Component Libraries, etc) and this is also what gives it its portable nature.
 You can even use it in React Native!

 If you want a **lightweight table with full control over markup and implementation**, then you should consider using **TanStack Table, a headless table library**.